1. What is Compound Interest?

 |Total investment: Rs 6,10,510 | Value after 5 years: Rs 8,05,255 | Interest earned: Rs 1,94,745|

-There are calculators available online where you can quickly evaluate how much money you would require saving if you wish to reach a specific target.
+There are calculators available online where you can quickly evaluate how much saving is required if you wish to reach a specific target.
 The tools available online give you the particular figures based on how much time you want to compound for, the rate of interest offered, and so on.